OreCruncher/DynamicSurroundings2/README.md

 </br></br>

 ### License
- Dynamic Surroundings: Sound Control
+ Dynamic Surroundings2

- Copyright (C) 2019  OreCruncher
+ Copyright (C) 2020  OreCruncher

  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by